thixotropist/ghidra_import_tests/content/en/docs/notes/openssl_deep_dive.md

 $ make
 ```

-* open libcrypto.so.3 and libssl.so.3 in Ghidra.
+* open `libcrypto.so.3` and `libssl.so.3` in Ghidra.
 * analyze and open bookmarks
-* verify that all instructions disassembled and no instructions lacked pcode
+* verify - in the Bookmarks window - that all instructions disassembled and no instructions lack pcode

 ## Integration testing (manual)